Clarky117/web-dev-portfolio/README.md

 # Web Developer Portfolio

-In week 2 of the UWA coding bootcamp we have been asked to create our own portfolio page to use as the framework to add future projects to.
+A quick attempt at a mock up of a portfolio page to use as the framework to add future projects to.
+This was a fun idea however the layout did not make it to my final design.

 <br><br>